 According to the White House, the rules regarding international travel will apply to those entering the U.S. via both air and land borders.
 As with air travelers, all visitors entering the U.S. via the Canada or Mexico land border starting November 8 will need to comply with the same vaccination and testing requirements as those in place for travelers arriving by air.

 The rush for U.S. visa appointments is expected to be very high, as a lot more people will want to travel to the U.S. after a long gap.
 A pent-up demand is natural.
 However, U.S. embassies and consulates continue to operate on a limited staff basis.
 Therefore, getting an appointment for a U.S. visa is likely to remain very difficult for the foreseeable future.
 It is wise to plan as early as you possibly can.

 Consider Purchasing Travel Insurance

 Even though more than half of the U.S. population is fully vaccinated, the number of coronavirus cases are still well over 100,000 per day.

 Even if you are fully vaccinated, apart from the coronavirus, you may run into new and unexpected medical issues while visiting the USA, such as a cold, flu, fever, diarrhea, pneumonia, upset stomach, food poisoning, car accident, snakebite, slip-and-fall, or any other major illness.

-This would be devastating without proper travel insurance.
+This would be devastating without proper travel insurance, as the cost of healthcare in the U.S. is among the highest in the world.
 Fortunately, you can visit Insubuy and choose from various U.S.-based travel medical insurance plans that can cover COVID-19 just like any other new sickness that occurs after the effective date of the policy, as well as generally any medical conditions, injuries or accidents that occur after the effective date of the policy.

 We are sorry that this post was not useful for you!